Table of Contents[Hide][Show]

 Since natural molasses doesn’t contain sulphur dioxide, it is more likely to ferment especially once a bottle is opened and exposed to air.
 To prevent this from occurring, unsulfured molasses should be stored in a cool, dark place or in the refrigerator.

 Organic Molasses: Is it Worth the Higher Price?

-Molasses is one of those products that is easy to label all natural even if it is made from crops grown in the most industrial of fashions.
+Molasses is one of those products that is easy to label all-natural even if it is made from crops grown in the most industrial of fashions.
 As a consumer, you can easily find molasses made from both conventional and organic inputs.
 Be smart about the choice you make!

 Given that molasses is the by-product of making refined sugars, you definitely don’t want conventional molasses.
 Sugarcane farmers grow their crops using a wide variety of herbicides and pesticides.
 (7)

-Thus, make sure you stick with unsulphured, organic molasses brands no matter if you buy light, dark, or blackstrap.
+To play it safe, make sure you stick with unsulphured, organic molasses brands no matter if you buy light, dark, or blackstrap.

 How to Enjoy Molasses!

 Any grade of unsulphured molasses is superior to refined sugars.
 These would include white sugar, high fructose corn syrup, rice syrup and others.
 It would also be a far better and safer choice than any of the artificial sweeteners out there such as aspartame (Nutrasweet), acesulfame K, or sucralose.